SteelCityAvatar/snake-id-pipeline/README.md

 # 🐍 Reddit Snake Identifier Pipeline

+**Discover, classify, and analyze snakes from Reddit images with cutting-edge AI — all in your browser!**

 This project is an automated pipeline that scrapes image posts from the `r/whatsthissnake` subreddit, classifies the snake in each image using GPT-4o (and soon, other models!), and evaluates the results using Google's Gemini model.
 Explore and analyze results interactively with a beautiful Streamlit dashboard.